 Anna loves to swim in the summer but usually does so only during a rain storm on a hot afternoon.
 She is very food motivated and can always be seen browsing or grazing in and around the yard.
-Anna is also very playful and can often be seen running around the rock pile tempting Dolly into a game of chase or tossing, pushing, or pulling any of the tires located throughout the yard.
+Anna is also very playful and can often be seen running around the rock pile, or tossing, pushing, or pulling any of the tires located throughout the yard.
 Her calm demeanor and relaxed attitude make her a good elephant for new keepers to start with as they learn how to work with these amazing animals.

 Felix is a very “classic” looking elephant except for the fact that she was born without tusks.
 This is an unusual occurrence in African elephants but does not cause her any problems.
 Felix was born in Africa and is estimated to be 24 years old.
 She is considered “petite” for her age, weighing only about 7,200 pounds and standing less than 9 feet tall at the shoulder.
 She is a very pretty elephant with soft features and excellent body form.

 Felix is a quirky animal and tends to vocalize frequently when excited or when she hears new sounds.
 She is intelligent and perceptive and adapts quickly to change, which makes her very responsive to her handlers.
 Felix is also an experienced mother.
 She has successfully raised one male calf already and is currently raising her second calf here at the Zoo.
 She is proving to be an attentive and extremely tolerant mother who spends every waking minute keeping a close watch on her new calf while also giving him the freedom he needs to explore his world.